y-muller/zmk-config/README.md

 I am slowly trying to replicate the keymap I use on [my QMK keyboards](https://github.com/y-muller/personal_configs/blob/main/qmk_keyboards/CORNE42.md).

-I have one keyboard on order, so I don't even have a keyboard to test at this time.

 ## Corne-j

 This is my first ZMK keyboard.